 There are two levels of mini-pupillage.
 Tier One mini-pupils will be those who have reached the third year of a law degree or are on the GDL or Bar course.
 Tier Two mini pupils are at an earlier stage of training and do not have to have begun formal legal studies but who demonstrate a real interest in the law and in becoming a Barrister.

 Tier one mini-pupils spend three days in Chambers, they (COVID permitting) go to court, read papers, meet Barristers and Pupils and have the opportunity to explore with Members of Chambers what they can expect if they come to the Bar.
 Oral or written exercises will be undertaken.
 A mini-pupil supervisor will be assigned to you who will be your point of contact.

 Tier two mini-pupillages last up to two days and though less intensive than Tier One are an ideal introduction to life at the Bar.
-Applications for Tier Two can be made in May 2022 and applications for Tier One are open now.

 Our mini-pupils are not formally assessed but feedback will be provided.

 Applications for Tier Two are currently closed so please check this website for updates.

 We welcome and encourage applications from all, regardless of race, religion, sexual orientation, gender or gender identity.
 We are committed to diversity and equal opportunities and use RARE software as part of the selection process.

 Applications are made by way of a Mini Pupil Application Form.
 However, if you are unable to use the form you should email us within the application window explaining what assistance you require to make an application.

 You must be over 18 at the time you apply.